 Part of being passionate about art and culture is getting into arguments about art and culture.
-Sometimes lots of arguments.
 I’ve had my share, especially when it comes to the intersection of social justice and pop culture.
-What follows are eight rhetorical devices I’ve encountered in these arguments and reasons why I don't buy them.
+What follows are eight rhetorical devices I’ve encountered in these arguments and why I don’t buy them.

 Culture informs society.
-To dismiss pop culture as simple escapism or background noise is naïve.
-No, hearing Eminem say "stab you in the head/ whether you're a fag or lez" isn't going to instantly turn every listener into a violent homophobe, but to say that there isn't any impact at all is just intellectually dishonest.
-Offensive images and words, over time, do help shape the world, especially when those images or words correspond with institutions that systematically privilege certain people over others.
+To dismiss pop culture as pure escapism or background noise is naïve.
+No, hearing Eminem say “stab you in the head/ whether you’re a fag or lez” isn’t going to instantly turn every listener into a violent homophobe, but to say that there isn’t any impact at all is just intellectually dishonest.
+Offensive images and words, over time, do help shape the world, especially when those images or words correspond with institutions that systematically oppress people.
 Even seemingly innocuous archetypes like “the sassy Black friend” or the “wise old Asian man” in movies become harmful because of the prevalence of the images and the lack of alternative images.

 2. “You’re just being over-sensitive.
 Lighten up.”

 When someone is offended, that emotional and intellectual response is real.
 It’s unbelievably arrogant to simply write that off.
-Maybe the person really is misinterpreting something, but the least you can do is take a second to try to understand where they’re coming from and debate the specific points that that person is concerned about (or better yet, just listen).
+Maybe the person really is misinterpreting something, but the least you can do is take a second to try to understand where they’re coming from and consider the specific points they’re making.
 If someone thinks that the movie “Avatar” co-opts and distorts indigenous struggles, and you disagree, talk about why you disagree; don’t just dismiss them as whiny babies.
 Better yet, suppress the impulse to immediately debate them and just listen.

 3. “I’m also (Asian/lesbian/blind/etc.) and I wasn’t offended by that” or “I have a friend who is (Asian/lesbian/blind/etc.) and they weren’t offended by that.”

-Doesn’t matter.
 You and/or your friend are not the absolute authority on all things (Asian/lesbian/blind/etc.).
 If other people are offended, that reaction is real; see point #2.
 Asian-American actors from “Miss Saigon” have defended the play; their support, however, doesn’t make other people’s critiques invalid.

 4. “At least it’s better than everything else out there.”